Canvas (2006 film): Awards

 At the Fort Lauderdale International Film Festival, the film won the Audience Award and Joe Pantoliano won the Best Dramatic Performance Award.
-At the Sedona International Film Festival, the film won the Best Feature Film Award and Joe Pantoliano won the Outstanding Acting Award.
+At the Sedona International Film Festival, the film won the Best Feature Film Award and Pantoliano won the Outstanding Acting Award.
 The film also won Audience Awards at the Nantucket Film Festival and the Sarasota Film Festival.
+The National Alliance on Mental Illness awarded the film with the Outstanding Media Award for dramatic motion picture.